andre-cloud/Ensemble_Analyser/README.md

 ## License

-This software is licensed under the GPL-3.0 License.
+This software is licensed under the MIT-3.0 License.
 See the LICENSE file for details.

+## Contact

+For any questions or support, please contact [by email](mailto:andrea.pellegrini15@unibo.it).